About Enhance the UK

 Education is key

-When people talk about disability access, they’re usually thinking about building work, such as putting in a ramp or an accessible toilet.
-But its more than this.
-Things ranging from the importance of Deaf and disability awareness in the workplace, to the right to an active and healthy sex life are as important, if not more.
+Often when talking about disability access, people think of building work.
+But access is more than installing a ramp or an accessible toilet.
+Inclusion ranging from Deaf and disability awareness in the workplace, to the right to an active and healthy sex life are as important, if not more.

 It all starts with attitude

 When people see someone struggling with a disability, they are often scared or frightened of offending them which means they will say or do nothing.
-We would like to take away the fear factor, so that able-bodied people are not afraid to communicate with disabled people.
+We want to take away that barrier so that able-bodied people are not afraid to communicate with disabled people.

 Meet Our Team

-Claire has volunteered over the years with Bedfordshire Deaf Children’s Society and also with Luton Deaf football club acting as their club secretary.
-She has provided Deaf awareness training to various organisations.
-Claire has her level 3 British Sign Language Certificate although she has been signing from a young age as she is Deaf herself.
+Claire has volunteered with Bedfordshire Deaf Children’s Society and also with Luton Deaf football club acting as their club secretary.
+She has provided Deaf awareness training to various organisations and has a level 3 British Sign Language Certificate.
+She has been signing from a young age as she is Deaf herself.

-Initially Claire was a hearing aid user but after losing her residual hearing several years ago she has had a Cochlear Implant.
-Claire is often accompanied to work by her hearing dog Ivy.
+Initially Claire was a hearing aid user but after losing her residual hearing she has had a Cochlear Implant.
+Ivy, Claire's hearing dog often accompanies her to work.

-Emily is also an accessibility consultant, travel writer and presenter and now lives in sunny Glasgow, after consulting on inclusion for the Rio 2016 Olympic and Paralympic Games.
-Oh, and she loves a good hair dye!
+An accessibility consultant, travel writer and presenter Emily consulted on inclusion for the Rio 2016 Olympic and Paralympic Games.
+Originally a Yorkshire lass she now lives in Glasgow.

 Dan has also written and acted in a short film focused on the day in the life of an inept carer and a disabled person.
 Dan has cerebral palsy and trains for Enhance alongside his wife, Becky.